Price Index 6m Momentum & Earnings Yield investment strategy

 The portfolios were all constructed on an equal-weighted basis.

-How you can improve the earnings yield investment strategy
+How you can improve the strategy - a LOT!

-You can improve your returns substantially if you combine EY with another ratio or indicator as the table below clearly shows:
+You can improve your returns substantially if you combine an Earnings Yield investment strategy with another ratio or indicator as the table below clearly shows.

 Source: Quantitative Value Investing in Europe: What works for achieving alpha

-How to implement this strategy in your portfolio
+How to implement this - value momentum - strategy in your portfolio

 This is how you can implement this strategy in your portfolio using the screener:

-- As the first factor or filter select the 20% of companies with highest earnings yield (EBIT/Enterprise value)
+- As the first factor select the 20% of companies with highest earnings yield (EBIT/Enterprise value)

 - As a second factor select the 20% of companies with the highest Price Index 6m (six months price momentum)